brunchwnewton/aethic-code/files/resources/records/active_reasoning/projective_gravity_celestial_field_guide_WEB_v12.md

 **Why it is an anti-self-dual statement.** The shift acts *holomorphically*, so it deforms one chirality half of the Weyl tensor and leaves the other alone.
 Kerr's Petrov type D is the real slice of a purely one-chirality complex field — the nonlinear graviton in its simplest instance.

-**What it changes downstream [D].** Version 11's black-hole section (§V.5) treated rotation as untouched by the fiber structure, since magnetic Weyl lives in the shift vector.
+**What it changes downstream [D].** Version 11's black-hole section (§V.6) treated rotation as untouched by the fiber structure, since magnetic Weyl lives in the shift vector.
 That remains true of the *base* reading.
 What is new is that rotation now has a home in the arena: the imaginary displacement is a displacement along the twistor fiber's own complex direction, whose real part is time and whose angular part is the Hopf phase.
 Whether the Kerr parameter $a$ is literally a displacement in that fiber — rather than an analogy — is the second thing this version owes **[O]**.

-# PART X — DETECTION, AND THE VISIBLE SPACE
+# PART X — DETECTION

 ## X.1 The base-resolution principle